margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Relationship to Art ##
-* Learned about history through a song
+* Learned about history through a song; learned about light in the darkness and healing through a children's books; appreciate the artwork in office spaces

 ## Relationship to Nature ##
-* Threw away a piece of trash that I saw on the ground outside of Starbucks, a steward of the earth
+* Throw pieces of trash up when I see them on the ground outside of Starbucks and other places to be a steward of the Earth

 ## Relationship to Spirituality ##
-* Appreciated the architecture of all the churches in the community
+* Appreciate the architecture of all the churches in the community
+* Learning about a Dual Language Church

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks
+* Appreciated working in a diversity and inclusion business in Washington, DC

 ----------